Book Your Spectator Camping

 - Protest paraphernalia and banners

-- Any clothing that could be mistaken for event personnel including hi-vis
+- Any clothing that could be mistaken for event personnel, including hi-vis

 - Pools and spas